 Educational programs facilitated by THP can be funded by the state or FMCSA.
-Those funded by FMCSA are specifically mentioned in the financial information portion.
+Those funded by FMCSA are specifically mentioned in the financial information portion of this document.
 Educational programs include:

-No Zone - Educating the public to stay out of the blind spots of commercial vehicles.
-Approximately 629 hours are allotted to the No Zone project.
+No Zone - Educating the public to avoid the blind spots of commercial vehicles.
+Approximately 160 hours are allotted to the No Zone project.

-Move Over - Educating public regarding the safety law which protects emergency personnel, tow truck drivers, and drivers with emergency flashers showing.
+Move Over - Educating public regarding the safety law which protects emergency personnel, tow truck drivers, and drivers with emergency flashers activated.
 Move Over is state funded.

 Teens and Trucks - Educating teenagers regarding the differences between passenger vehicles and commercial vehicles and the different handling characteristics.
 Tennessee has a semi-truck and trailer which houses six interactive driving simulators.
 These simulators are taken to various events around the state.
-400 Overtime hours are allotted for this project.
-There are eight different scenarios which are controlled by the facilitator which show the following virtual situations:
+300 Overtime hours are allotted for this project.
+There are eight different scenarios which are controlled by the facilitator which show the following virtual situations: FY 2023 update: Additional scenarios have been added to the simulations, making a total of 11 different scenarios.
+They are highlighted below.
+Tennessee can also add other scenarios as needed.
+Tennessee has also submitted a request for purchase to the state for an upgrade on the Simulation software.

-Following Too Closely

-Distracted Driving

-No Zone

-Drowsy Driving

-Wide Right Turns

-Move Over Law

-When to Stop Around School buses

-Prom Date Hazards

-Pedestrian Hazards
+Following Too Closely Distracted Driving No Zone Drowsy Driving Wide Right Turns Move Over Law Driving to School Hazards Prom Date Hazards Pedestrian Awareness Motorcycle Awareness Construction Zone Driving